hilton/hilton.github.com/blog/_posts/2020-11-10-api-docs-usability.md

 ## Usable APIs have usable documentation

-For API users, the developer experience will only be as good as how easily they can:
+API users’ developer experience will depend on how easily they can:

 1. find out what your API does
 2. learn how to use your API for the first time